 According to the 2019 State of Agile Report, the overwhelming majority of organizations (97%) say they practice the agile methodology.
-However, that doesn’t mean that agile is guaranteed to succeed, or that a more traditional “waterfall” approach will end in failure.
+However, that doesn’t mean that agile is guaranteed to succeed, or that a “waterfall” approach will fail.

 Jump to the main takeaways:

 As such, there continues to be heated debate in various IT and business circles about which project framework is better.

 The waterfall method has amassed an increasingly bad reputation in recent years.
 It was even touted as one of the major reasons that the U.S. government lost more than $30 billion to failed IT projects that took a waterfall approach over an agile one.

 Unfortunately, the agile method isn’t a foolproof development foundation either.
 The 2018 Standish Group Chaos Study found that only 42% of agile projects were considered completely successful.
 For small projects, both methods are used nearly 60% of the time.

 So what gives?
 Is agile better than the waterfall methodology?
 Is the reverse actually true?
 Or does the real solution lie in creating a hybrid system borrowing from both approaches?

 This blog post will answer those questions and more, first by outlining the major differences between agile and waterfall that everyone should know.
 Then, we’ll look at how to determine which approach (or parts of both) can benefit your organization the most.

 Before this really gets rolling, let’s define, in the simplest possible terms, what agile and waterfall really are, respectively.